Introduction to Windows 10 Desktop Mode

 If you have a tablet or a touchscreen Convertible, you can even swipe from the left side of the screen to bring a list of all of the open applications.

 Besides the Snap feature, Microsoft has also introduced a new feature known as the Task View.
-This seems to me more like that of a Mission Control feature which we have on the Mac.
+This seems to be more like that of a Mission Control feature that we have on the Mac.

 Image Source: microsoft.com

 In Linux, this is called a Workspace.
-If you are a Mac User, the most likely you will be knowing this as well.
+If you are a Mac user, most likely you will be knowing this as well.
 Even this feature has been introduced in the Windows 10 desktop mode.
-People using windows 7 may be used to using third-party apps to force these multiple desktops, but again, who can rely on third-party apps.
+People using Windows 7 may be used to using third-party apps to force these multiple desktops, but again, who can rely on third-party apps.